-Here it is our selection of best wineries in Lazio that were chosen for the quality of their wine, historical interest and location/vicinity to important cultural sites.
+Here it is our selection of best wineries in Lazio to visit that were chosen for the quality of their wine, historical interest and location/vicinity to important cultural sites.

 The Minardi Historic Winery is one the oldest and most authentic farmhouse in Frascati: it boasts an old cellar which keeps all the gear used by generations of winemakers.
 The old fermentation room of the cellar is now a comfortable wine tasting room also available for organising private events.